A Florida real estate exam prep app should prepare you for the Florida exam, not a national average of fifty states. That is the whole job.

 Planning and Zoning 1% Light

-Some topics need deeper practice than their raw weight suggests because they create more scenario shapes.
-Brokerage relationships, escrow procedures, in-arrears tax proration, documentary stamps, homestead, contracts, mortgages, and FREC procedures all produce traps that are hard to master through reading alone.
+Some topics need deeper practice than their raw weight suggests, because they create more scenario shapes.
+Brokerage relationships, escrow procedures, in-arrears proration, documentary stamps, homestead, contracts, mortgages, and FREC procedures all produce traps that are hard to master through reading alone.

 • Standard questions with four answer choices

-• Scenario questions that present a factual situation before asking for the correct outcome
+• Scenario questions that present a situation before asking for the outcome

-• Calculation questions that require applying a formula to specific numbers
+• Calculation questions that apply a formula to specific numbers

-• "Most accurate" questions that present four plausible answers and ask which one is most correct
+• "Most accurate" questions with four plausible answers

-Students who practice only standard-format questions are unprepared for the EXCEPT/NOT format that costs marginal students the most points.
-Pass Florida includes all formats and lets you practice negative-stem questions separately through the Trap Library.
+Students who practice only standard questions are unprepared for the EXCEPT/NOT format that costs marginal candidates the most points.
+Pass Florida includes every format and lets you drill negative-stem questions separately through the Trap Library.

 Pricing

-Pass Florida Typical National App Typical Course-Bundled App
+Pass Florida Typical multi-state app Typical course-bundled app

 This app is for you if: